 Bluebottle jellyfish – a stingy creature

 The bluebottle jellyfish, also known as Physalia utriculus, is commonly found along the coasts of non-tropical regions bordering the Atlantic, Indian, and Pacific oceans.
-These creatures are not jellyfish but rather siphonophores, which are composed of multiple organisms known as zooids.
-These zooids work together in unison and rely on each other to function properly.
-They each serve different purposes such as floating, feeding, reproduction, and stinging.
+These creatures are not jellyfish but rather siphonophores composed of multiple organisms known as zooids.
+These zooids work together in unison and rely on each other to function correctly.
+They each serve different purposes, such as floating, feeding, reproduction, and stinging.

-What happens when humans are stung by blue bottles?
+What happens when humans are stung by a bluebottle jellyfish?

-When humans come into contact with these stinging cells, the resulting pain can be exceptionally intense and last for up to an hour.
-These stings can occur both in the water and on land, such as when touching the tentacles.
-Depending on which part of the body is stung, the effects can range from a mild rush to blisters and swelling, and in serious cases, can lead to medical issues.
+When humans come into contact with these stinging cells, the pain can be exceptionally intense and last up to an hour.
+These stings can occur in the water and land, such as when touching the tentacles.
+Depending on which part of the body is stung, the effects can range from a mild rush to blisters and swelling and, in severe cases, can lead to medical issues.
 The pain may also be felt in the lymph glands that drain the affected region.
 In most cases, professional medical treatment is advised.

 The best way to prevent stings is to avoid entering the water when bluebottle jellyfish are present on the beach and to avoid touching any stranded bluebottle tentacles.

-In case of a sting, it is important not to use alcohol, vinegar, or freshwater to remove any remaining tentacles from the skin, as this can cause more venom to be released.
-Instead, it is recommended to use saltwater or salted fresh water to clean the affected area.
-It is important to ensure that the washing water does not run down the legs, as some of the nematocysts can cause further damage to the feet.
+In case of a sting, it is essential not to use alcohol, vinegar, or freshwater to remove any remaining tentacles from the skin, as this can cause more venom to be released.
+Instead, saltwater or salted fresh water is recommended to clean the affected area.
+It is essential to ensure that the washing water does not run down the legs, as some of the nematocysts can cause further damage to the feet.
 Before attempting to remove any tentacle parts by hand, it is advisable to protect the fingers with a rubber glove or other protective items.

-It is recommended to scrape off any remaining nematocysts on the skin with the edge of a knife, credit card, or other sharp object.
-This should be done carefully and gently.
-Care should be taken not to apply too much pressure or further irritate the affected area.
-After removing the nematocysts, it is advisable to wash the area again with saltwater or salted freshwater.
-And professional medical attention has to be sought if necessary.
+Scrape any remaining nematocysts on the skin with the edge of a knife, credit card, or other sharp object.
+This should be done carefully and gently, not applying too much pressure or further irritating the affected area.
+After removing the nematocysts, it is advisable to wash the area with saltwater or salted freshwater.
+If necessary, seek professional medical attention.

 An old lifeguard trick involves sprinkling sea sand on the remaining tentacles.
-By gently rubbing the sting cells, they should be scraped off the skin.
-While this method can be painful, it is still better than leaving the sting cells in place.
-It is however important to note that the use of sea sand is not a scientifically proven method.
-And it has not been recommended by medical professionals.
+The sting cells should be scraped off the skin by gently rubbing them.
+While this method can be painful, it is better than leaving the sting cells in place.
+However, it is essential to note that using sea sand is not scientifically proven and has not been recommended by medical professionals.

 Possibilities to reduce pain induced by the venom

-If no tentacle parts are remaining on the skin, the effect of the venom can be reduced by immersing the affected body part in salted water.
-The water temperature should be around 45°C. And the body part should be immersed for an hour or longer, or until the symptoms subside.
+If no tentacle parts remain on the skin, the effect of the venom can be reduced by immersing the affected body part in salted water.
+The water temperature should be around 45°C. The body part should be immersed for an hour or longer or until the symptoms subside.
 However, this temperature may be too hot for many people to tolerate.
-In such cases, other suitable heating sources, such as first-aid heat packs, can be used to provide relief.
+In such cases, other suitable heating sources, such as first-aid heat packs, can provide relief.

 Other possibilities for relieving the pain caused by Bluebottle jellyfish stings:

-1. Detergent liquids such as “Handy Andy” from Unilever or similar products can be effective.
+1. Detergent liquids such as “Handy Andy” from Unilever or similar products can be adequate.

 2. A paste made from meat tenderizer mixed with water can help.